 Positioning strategy #8 Functional benefits

 Communicate the advantages of a brand and discuss how it solves problems with functional benefits.
-These benefits are usually derived from product attributes.
-For example, a small car makes it easier to park in small lots; offers comfort and convenience.
+The benefits usually come from the product attributes.
+For example, a small car makes it easier to park in small lots; it offers comfort and convenience.

 Listerine is an example of functional positioning.
-They focus on the burning sensation that alcohol produces and connects this to the functional benefit of preventing bad breath.
+They focus on the burning sensation that alcohol produces and connects this to the practical benefit of preventing bad breath.